 Through modeled writing activities, boys are engaged in the active process of constructing and co-constructing text, which scaffolds their own ability to write independently.
 In keeping a writer's journal, the boys choose to write and rewrite stories in a wide variety of genres.
 Beginning with a picture helps boys to brainstorm, organize, and plan a story; the boys refer to and add details to that picture that later become a part of a written narrative.
 Through the stages of story development, the boys begin to recognize how to construct a sequential piece of writing.
 Boys write in a variety of modes, including lists, letters, and poems, and write nonfiction pieces after researching a topic.
 Phonics instruction helps them learn to decode in reading and encode in writing and continues to be modeled in the Fundations program.
 Additionally, handwriting skills are further developed with a focus on lowercase letter formation and writing.

-Second Grade: Second grade literacy is designed to build the independent reading and writing skills of students within the context of Reader's and Writer's Workshop.
+Second grade literacy is designed to build the independent reading and writing skills of students within the context of Reader's and Writer's Workshop.
 Reader's Workshop emphasizes the importance of student engagement and the interaction between student and text.
 It provides differentiated instruction in reading, teaching the strategies needed to decode words, comprehend, and build vocabulary.
 With greater independence among readers, boys face greater challenges but are equipped with the skills to attack new words.

 In the context of Writer's Workshop, students participate in a mini-lesson where the teacher models a specific writing skill.
 The students are then encouraged to practice this technique in their own writing.
 Some techniques are modeled through a mentor text, where the author's craft is studied and then applied.
 Throughout the year, a variety of genres are taught and written.
 Second graders are expected to revise their work and improve the quality of their writing.
 The Fundations phonics program is used to support phonics and grammar as well as story construction.
-Spelling, phonics, and vocabulary are supported through the Words Their Way program.
-Words Their Way is an approach to spelling and word knowledge that includes stages of development and instructional levels that are critical to the way students learn to read.